mr5z/MvvmEssentials/README.md

 }
 ```

 That's it.
-The hook handles all window lifecycle events and fires the initial navigation automatically.
+The hook fires the initial navigation automatically.

 ## 3. Delete any `Shell` related files.
 They are not used here.